 How do I enter?

-Entry will open via this website in mid September and will close in mid October.
+Entry will open via this website – usually in mid September and closing in mid October.

 How much does it cost to enter?

 The fee for the 2021 will be £80 for new entrants.
 Those with deferred places from 2020 will not have to pay.